mith83/copycode/README.md

 ### Usage with HighlightJS Library and Line Numbers Plugin

-This plugin can also be used with [highlightjs](https://github.com/highlightjs/highlight.js) Plugin and [Line numbers](https://github.com/wcoder/highlightjs-line-numbers.js) Plugin to add a copycode button to your codeblocks.
+This library can also be used with [highlightjs](https://github.com/highlightjs/highlight.js) plugin and [line numbers](https://github.com/wcoder/highlightjs-line-numbers.js) plugin to add a copycode button to your codeblocks.

 ```html
  <script>